MACD Oscillator – Technical Analysis

-The popularity of the MACD indicator can be directly linked to its ability to calculate and indicate rapid short-term momentum increases.
+The popularity of the MACD indicator can be directly linked to its ability to calculate and indicate rapid short-term momentum increases or decreases.

 The calculated moving averages will inevitably converge, cross over one another, and then proceed to diverge, or move away from each other, making the MACD jump over and under the zero line as this happens.
 Traders are then able to watch for these signaling crossovers and divergences in order to help them spot changing market trends, either bullish or bearish.
 Sometimes explaining the MACD with words gets confusing.
 Take a look at the picture below.